Counselling that meets you where you are - in Jeffreys Bay, or wherever you are in the world

 Before moving to Jeffreys Bay, I lived and worked in Gauteng – in Edenvale and Bedfordview – and completed my community service through Lifeline in Benoni.
 That background shapes how I work, particularly with clients navigating the pressures of city and urban life.

-You are welcome to book a session directly through the website, or to send a WhatsApp message if you would like to ask something first.
-There is no obligation in reaching out — sometimes a first conversation is all it takes to know whether this is the right fit.
+You are welcome to send a WhatsApp message if you would like to ask something first.
+There is no obligation in reaching out – sometimes a first conversation is all it takes to know whether this is the right fit.
+You can always find my latest pricing on the website.

 If you are unsure whether online or in-person counselling suits your situation, or whether counselling is the right support for what you are going through, please ask.
 A good decision made slowly is worth more than a rushed one.